confusius.decomposition¶

 -

-PCA–Principal component analysis for fUSI data.
+PCA–Principal component analysis (PCA) for fUSI data.

-Principal component analysis for fUSI data.
+Fast independent component analysis (ICA) for fUSI data.

-This estimator wraps sklearn.decomposition.PCA but
+This estimator wraps

-keeps xarray metadata through transform and inverse_transform:
+xarray metadata through transform and

 - Input data are expected as